 ‘Broadcasting’, ‘Cache’, ‘Lock’ in Distributed Systems

 If you have big, multi-module, and distributed projects, you need solutions to establish communication among services, distributed cache, etc. At the same time, you need to run many cluster-based processes individually.
-For example, in the case of using coupons at the same time, you need a cluster-based lock to limit users to a single transaction only.
+For example, in the case of using coupons simultaneously, you need a cluster-based lock to limit users to a single transaction only.

-It’s possible to overcome with a solution that has many features such as in-memory distributed cache, lock, broadcast, and distributed task execution.
+It’s possible to overcome this problem with a solution with many features such as in-memory distributed cache, lock, broadcast, and distributed task execution.
 And, there is a solution developed in our own country: Hazelcast!

 Hazelcast ensures that each client becomes a cluster node (Hazelcast server is embedded in your services).
 Therefore you don’t have to use it as a server-client model.
 It is also possible to work with the server-client model.